 Fifty per cent (50%) of the directors present in person, including two (2) of the three (3) officers of the Board, shall constitute a quorum at any meeting of the Board.

 Each director has one (1) vote on all questions at meetings of the Board.
 No director may vote by proxy.
 Questions arising at a meeting of the Board shall be decided by a majority of votes cast by directors present at the meeting, unless otherwise required by the by-laws.
 Notwithstanding any provision in the by-laws, the Chair of the Board does not have a vote, except in the case of an equality of votes at any meeting of the Board, where he or she has a casting vote.

 The Management Committee shall consist of the Director of Science Information Services (or designate) and four (4) elected library director representatives from the Consortium membership who manage their respective libraries.

 No member institution may have more than one representative serve on Management Committee simultaneously.
 Of the four (4) elected library representatives, at least one (1) shall be from a fully affiliated teaching institution and one (1) from either a community affiliated teaching institution or a non-affiliated institution.
 The four (4) elected representatives, two (2) of whom will be elected in alternate years, shall serve terms of office not exceeding two (2) years and, following completion of a term, shall be ineligible for re-election for one (1) year.
 The Consortium Executive Director will sit on the Management Committee in an ex officio capacity without vote but may be excluded from attending part of any meeting at the discretion of the Chair.

-The Management Committee shall be elected before the annual general meeting from a slate of candidates nominated by the Nominating Committee.
+The Management Committee shall be elected before the annual general meeting from a slate of candidates nominated by Consortium members.